Ready to go ahead with optimizing your site for conversions? Great!

 In the short video below, Khalid sums up the steps you should take to plan a successful conversion optimization.

-This chapter of our guide walks you through seven key tasks, to help in identifying poor-converting areas of your website, in following a process to optimize them, and in becoming familiar with essential concepts of online conversion.
+This chapter of our guide walks you through seven key tasks, to help in identifying poor-converting areas of your website and also the benefits of a conversion optimization plan.

 In the next sections, you will learn about: